 The business will then pay back the total plus a fee based on the percentage of their daily debit and credit card sales.

 So, the MCA lender and the business owner will agree on a percentage, let's say 10%, of daily credit card sales.

 So the first day, the business makes $1,415 in credit card sales.
 This means they have to pay $141.50 that day.
-The repayment will continue until the $10,000 plus the fee is paid in full.

 - Access funds quickly.
 It is a great way to quickly access funds for your business without a traditional loan's lengthy process and strict criteria.

 - Repay funds over time.
 They are repaid through a percentage of future credit card sales, meaning you don't have to worry about a large fixed monthly payment.

 - No collateral required.
 Many of them don't require any collateral, making them a viable option for those without the ability to provide security for a loan.

 - A credit score is not considered.
 They don't require a credit check, which makes them a great option for those with bad credit.

 - High Costs.
 They often come with really high fees and high-interest rates, which can be challenging to pay back.